Carceral-Ecologies/Carceral-ECHO-data/DataDictionary.md

 * The ECHO Database also allows individuals to explore data in monthly time increments

 ## Hazardous Waste Generator
-* Under RCRA, persons and facilities that generate waste are considered hazardous waste generators
+* Under the RCRA, persons and facilities that generate waste are considered hazardous waste generators
 * A hazardous waste generator may appear in the ECHO database depending on its categorization as a very small quantity generator, a small quantity generator, and a large quantity generator
 * Please click [here] (https://www.epa.gov/hwgenerators/hazardous-waste-generator-regulatory-summary#table) to see requirements